Sleeman Sports Complex

-The Sleeman Centre (also known as Sleeman Sports Complex) is a sporting and entertainment facility located in Brisbane, Queensland, Australia.
-Construction of the centre was completed in 1982.
-Located on Old Cleveland Road in the suburb of Chandler, the centre is 15 km east of Brisbane's CBD and is home to an aquatic centre, velodrome, sports arena, gymnastics training hall, gymnasium, and auditorium.
-The centre currently offers a range of services to the public, including indoor and outdoor community activities such as swimming, diving, health and fitness classes, a gymnasium, childcare facilities, and a children's pool and water slide.
+The Sleeman Sports Complex, formerly and still commonly known as the Sleeman Centre, is a sporting and entertainment complex in Brisbane, Queensland, Australia.
+Located on Old Cleveland Road in the suburb of Chandler, the facility is 15 km east of Brisbane's central business district and is home to an aquatic centre, velodrome, sports arena, gymnastics training hall, gymnasium, and auditorium.
+The centre also offers a range of activities and services to the general public.

 History

-The Sleeman Sports Centre, named after Brisbane Lord Mayor Frank Sleeman, was purpose-built for the 1982 Commonwealth Games.
-Since then, the centre has been host to a number of other sporting events including the 1994 World Masters Games and the 2001 Goodwill Games swimming, diving, and cycling events.
+The Sleeman Sports Centre, named after Brisbane Lord Mayor Frank Sleeman, is purpose-built sporting complex for the 1982 Commonwealth Games.
+Construction of the Centre was completed in 1982.
+Since then, the Centre has been host to a number of other sporting events including the 1994 World Masters Games and the 2001 Goodwill Games swimming, diving, and cycling events.
 The facilities were to host six sporting events as part of the failed 1992 Olympic bid.

 During the 2013 Queensland floods, the site was set up as an evacuation facility.

 Facilities

 Aquatic Centre

 The Brisbane Aquatic Centre (located at Chandler) consists of four main swimming pools, a 50-metre indoor Olympic pool (2m depth), a 50-metre outdoor Olympic pool (4m to 2m in depth) a 25-metre diving pool (5m depth), and a 25-metre lap pool (1m depth).
-The aquatic centre has a seating capacity of 4,300 and has diving facilities, and a moveable bulkhead on the Olympic pool for short course events and a water fun park.
+The Aquatic Centre has a seating capacity of 4,300 and has diving facilities, a moveable bulkhead on the Olympic pool for short course events and a water fun park.
 The aquatic centre also contains a children's facility which encompasses the 25-metre lap pool, a large enclosed water slide and a children's pool.
-All facilities are open to the public, while the main aquatic centre is the venue for many sporting events and may be hired by schools and other organisations.

-Following is a summary of the Aquatic Centre's notable features

 Anna Meares Velodrome

 The Anna Meares Velodrome is a 250 m indoor velodrome, named in honour of Anna Meares, that was completed in 2016.
 The velodrome hosted the track cycling events at the 2018 Commonwealth Games, and will host the 2032 Summer Olympics.

-An older facility, called the Chandler Velodrome, still stands, and was an outdoor configuration, having a grandstand seating capacity of 3,000.
+An older facility, called the Chandler Velodrome which hosted the Track Cycling at the 1982 Commonwealth Games in Brisbane, still stands, and was an outdoor configuration, having a grandstand seating capacity of 3,000.
 The venue was suitable for cycling events, rock concerts, rallies, motocross and speedway championships.
-Apart from an Olympic standard cycling track, the venue also had a private lounge and function area, omega timing equipment and scoreboard, catering facilities, and lighting for night functions and events.
-The Norm Gailey Grandstand on the western side also contained offices of AusCycling Queensland, the peak body for cycling in Queensland.
+The Norm Gailey Grandstand on the western side also contained offices of AusCycling Queensland.